1 Corinthians 1 – Jesus, the Wisdom of God

 a.
 I thank my God always: Paul will later spend most of this letter rebuking sin and correcting error, yet he is still sincerely thankful for God’s work in the Corinthian Christians.

 i.
 Those who feel called to rebuke sin and correct error in the church today should follow Paul’s example.
 Unfortunately, many of them never communicate any encouragement with their correction and advice.

 b.
-Specifically, Paul thanks God for the grace which was given to you by Jesus Christ.
+For the grace which was given to you by Jesus Christ: This was the specific reason for Paul’s gratitude.
 Everything good the Corinthian Christians have from God has come to them by grace.
 Grace means that God gives freely, for His own reasons.

 c.
-The effect of grace in the life of the Corinthian Christians was to make them enriched in everything by Him in all utterance and in all knowledge.
-The Corinthians were a “rich” church, not only materially, but also in their speech and knowledge of Jesus (all utterance and in all knowledge . . . the testimony of Christ), in their abounding in the gifts (come short in no gift), and in that they lived in anticipation of Jesus’ coming (eagerly waiting).
+Enriched in everything by Him in all utterance and in all knowledge: This was the effect of grace in the life of the Corinthian Christians.
+The Corinthians were a “rich” church, not only materially, but also in their speech and knowledge of Jesus (all utterance and in all knowledge… the testimony of Christ), in their abounding in the gifts (come short in no gift), and in that they lived in anticipation of Jesus’ coming (eagerly waiting).

 i.
 The work of God in the Corinthian Christians could be seen by what they said, by what they learned, by a supernatural element in their lives, and by their expectant anticipation of Jesus’ return.

 ii.
 When Paul looked at the Corinthian church, he could say: “These people proclaim Jesus, they know about Jesus, there are the supernatural gifts of God among them, and they are excited about Jesus’ return.”
 Whatever problems they had, these are some pretty impressive strong points.
 Can even this much be said about many churches today?
 We may pride ourselves on not having the problems of the Corinthian Christians, but do we have their positives?